Does paint go bad?

 - Has the paint begun to dry up?
 (If it sloshes like liquid, it might be ok, but might not).

-Your paint did not expired if the answer to ALL of the questions is all “no”
+Your paint did not expire if the answer to ALL of the questions is all “no”.

 Did you fail the test?
 Then read how to get rid of expired paint, below.